 During 2017/18, construction work on the V&A Museum of Design was completed in early 2018; the museum is now being fitted out in preparation for its opening in September.
 With approximately 500,000 new visitors to the V&A expected in its first year of operation, this project is expected to create additional new investment in hotel and hospitality projects over the next 5 years in the city.
 The new Railway Station is also nearing completion and will open in July 2018, including a new hotel and commercial facilities; this facility will provide a new and fitting gateway into the city for the many new visitors expected.
 Work commenced in January 2018 on the construction of a mixed use development on Site 6 in the Central Waterfront which will include Grade 'A' offices, an upscale hotel and residential apartments.
 It is planned that work will also commence towards the end of 2018 on a further mixed use development on Site 2 which will include apartments and studio space dedicated to retaining and attracting young talent to the city along with office studios targeted at emerging creative sector businesses.
 It is also anticipated that the Heads of Terms on the Tay Cities Deal will be agreed with both the Scottish and UK Governments before the year end; this long term investment programme will be delivered through regional collaborative working and is aimed at closing the productivity gap in the Tayside area and creating fair and sustainable jobs across all four local authorities involved.
-All four Councils have been collaborating with Scottish Government officials and Ministers on the Tay Cities Deal and are awaiting feedback in early course.
 2017/18 also saw the completion of the new Baldragon Academy in December 2017 and Tayview Primary School in August 2017.
 The construction of Coldside Primary School and the new North East Campus are nearing completion and will open in 2018/19.